sanko/Dyn.pm/README.md

         sub some_argless_function() : Dyn('somelib.so', '()v');
         some_argless_function();

-Be aware that this will look a lot more like the [NativeCall API in Raku](https://docs.raku.org/language/nativecall) before v1.0!
+Be aware that this will look a lot more like [NativeCall from Raku](https://docs.raku.org/language/nativecall) before v1.0!

 The second line above looks like a normal Perl sub declaration but includes the